Ontario’s housing supply progress

 - continue to create more parks

-We have been steadfast in our commitment to protect the Greenbelt, and we will not consider proposals to remove or develop any part of it at this time.
 We will continue to take a balanced approach that protects the environment and supports smart growth to create much-needed housing and jobs.

 Supported tenants and landlords